w3c/ServiceWorker/explainer.md

 ## Conclusion

 This document only scratches the surface of what Navigation Controllers enable, and aren't an exhaustive list of all of the available APIs available to controlled pages or Controller instances.
-Nor does it cover what will likley emerge as best practices for authoring, composing, and upgrading applications architected to use Controllers.
+Nor does it cover emergent practices for authoring, composing, and upgrading applications architected to use Controllers.
 It is, hopefully, a guide to understanding the promise of Navigation Controllers and the rich future of offline-by-default web applications that are URL friendly and scalable.

 ## Acknowledgments

 <!-- TODO: add others who provide feedback! -->

 Many thanks to Jake ("B.J.")
-Archibald, David Barrett-Kahn, Anne van Kesteren, Michael Nordman, Darin Fisher, Alec Flett, Chris Wilson, and  for their comments and contributions to this document and to the discussions that have informed it.
+Archibald, David Barrett-Kahn, Anne van Kesteren, Michael Nordman, Darin Fisher, Alec Flett, Chris Wilson, and Greg Billock for their comments and contributions to this document and to the discussions that have informed it.